hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 # Grid Editor

-The grid editor visualizes token and span annotations.
+The grid editor is for annotating tokens and spans.

 Tokens are the smallest countable units in a data source.
 Spans are units that span tokens.